 305 Main Street

-This beautiful home was built as the manse for neighboring First Presbyterian Church in 1890.
-It was built in 1890 and added to the National Register in 2001.
+This beautiful home was built as the manse for the neighboring First Presbyterian Church in 1890.
+It was added to the National Register of Historic Places in 2001 and it currently apartments.

 Foundry Building, 136 Commerce St.